StephanDollberg/stephandollberg.github.io/projects.md

 ## [JWT Middleware for Go-Json-Rest](https://github.com/StephanDollberg/go-json-rest-middleware-jwt)

 This is a middleware for the Go-JSON-REST framework that provides JSON-Web-Token  authentication.
-It's goal is to stay simple and not require too much configuration.
+Its goal is to stay simple and not require too much configuration.

 Configuring the middleware is as simple as: